hvrdhn88/servicenow-request-mcp-agent/README.md

-# 🤖 ServiceNow MCP Agent
+# 🤖 ServiceNow Request MCP Agent

 **A local AI Agent that connects Claude Desktop directly to your ServiceNow instance.**